Tarzan (1999 film): Plot

-In the 1890s, a British couple and their infant son are shipwrecked in Equatorial Africa.
-The couple build a treehouse, but are killed by a leopard named Sabor.
-Kala, a local gorilla whose son was also killed by Sabor, finds the human infant and adopts him, naming him Tarzan.
+In the 1890s, a British couple and their infant son are shipwrecked in equatorial West Africa.
+The couple salvage parts of the wreckage and build a treehouse, before they are killed by a leopard named Sabor.
+Kala, a gorilla who lost her son to Sabor, discovers and adopts the orphaned infant in the treehouse, naming him Tarzan.
+Kala and the infant make their escape from Sabor.

-As a 7-year-old child, Tarzan befriends Kala's niece Terk and the paranoid elephant Tantor.
-Because of his different appearance and unorthodox behaviors, Tarzan finds himself treated differently by the other gorillas, and by Kerchak, the troop's leader and Kala's mate.
-Tarzan makes valiant efforts to improve himself as he grows.
-Several years later, Sabor attacks the gorillas, but Tarzan kills it, gaining Kerchak's reluctant respect.
+As a child, Tarzan lives in the jungle with Kala, befriending her niece Terk, and the paranoid elephant Tantor.
+Tarzan finds himself treated differently by the gorillas, including Kerchak, the troop's leader and Kala's mate.
+One day, Tarzan accepts a friendly dare from Terk, and accidentally triggers an elephant stampede, infuriating Kerchak, who promptly declares Tarzan an outsider.
+Despite the harsh criticisms, Tarzan makes valiant efforts to improve himself as he grows.
+Years later, Tarzan protects Kerchak against Sabor's ambush and kills her, earning his reluctant respect.

-Meanwhile, British explorer Archimedes Q. Porter, his daughter Jane, and their hunter escort William Cecil Clayton arrive in Africa to study the gorillas.
-Jane accidentally becomes separated, and is chased by baboons, until a curious Tarzan rescues her.
-After comparing her to himself, he realizes they are from the same species.
-Jane leads Tarzan back to their camp, where Porter and Clayton both take interest in him.
-The former in terms of scientific progress, while the latter hopes to have Tarzan lead the group to the gorillas.
-Despite Kerchak's warnings to avoid the strangers, Tarzan repeatedly returns to the camp.
-The Porters and Clayton teach him how to speak English, and tell him what the human world is like.
-Tarzan and Jane begin a romantic relationship, though Jane has difficulty convincing Tarzan to lead the humans to the gorillas, as Tarzan fears Kerchak's fury.
+Meanwhile, British explorer Archimedes Q. Porter, his daughter Jane, and their hunter escort William Cecil Clayton arrive in Africa to study gorillas.
+Jane becomes distracted by a baby baboon, and after seemingly offending it, she is chased away by an entire troop, until a curious Tarzan rescues her.
+After comparing Jane to himself, Tarzan realizes they are from the same species.
+Jane leads Tarzan back to their camp, where Porter and Clayton both take an interest in him.
+Despite Kerchak's orders to stay away from the humans, Tarzan repeatedly returns to the camp, to understand more about the human world.
+Tarzan and Jane begin a romantic relationship, though Jane has difficulty convincing Tarzan to take them to the gorillas, due to Tarzan's fear of Kerchak's fury.